stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 transaction as its first transaction.
 3. It begins mining transactions out of the mempool to produce Stacks blocks.

-If miner _N_ cannott obtain or observe the `TenureChange` transaction, then it will keep producing blocks.
+If miner _N_ cannot,  obtain or observe the `TenureChange` transaction, then it will keep producing blocks.
 However, Stackers will not sign them, so as far as the rest of the network is concerned, these blocks never materialized.
 If miner _N+1_ does not see the `TenureChange` transaction, it does not start mining; a